Vitamin A deficiency: migrant health guide

 Vitamin A deficiency is extremely rare in people born in the UK, but is a serious public health concern in many low income countries, particularly in Africa and South East Asia.

-Vitamin A deficiency affects young children and pregnant women from low-income countries most.
+Vitamin A deficiency particularly affects young children and pregnant women from low-income countries as it is :

 Consider vitamin A deficiency in at-risk migrant patients.
 Where you suspect it, seek advice on appropriate diagnosis and management from your local endocrinology or paediatric team.

-However, advise pregnant women or women who may become pregnant to avoid vitamin A supplementation and foods rich in vitamin A, such as liver and liver based products, because vitamin A has teratogenic effects in overdose.
+However, advise pregnant women or women who may become pregnant to avoid vitamin A supplementation and foods rich in vitamin A, such as liver and liver based products, because vitamin A intake over a certain amount may have teratogenic effects.

-The number of people who are night blind as a result is:
+The number of people who are night blind as a result is approximately: